KhDan007/KhDan007/README.md

-Hello, my name is Daniyal.
-I'm 16 years old, and I am learning to code.
-I am a Java Developer.
+Hello, my name is Daniyal, I am a Java Developer.
 I've been programming since I was 13 years old.

 I do know:
 - Java ( 1 month )